saltyrtc/saltyrtc-meta/Task-WebRTC.md

   description the candidate is associated with as described in the WebRTC specification.
 It's value SHALL be either an unsigned integer (16 bits) or `Nil`.
 * The *usernameFragment* field SHALL contain the ICE user fragment as defined in the WebRTC specification in string representation or `Nil`.

-*(Note: The naming is inconsistent with the rest of the protocol, because it uses camelCase keys instead of under_scores.
+*(Note: The naming is inconsistent with the rest of the protocol, since it uses camelCase keys instead of under_scores.
 The reason for this is ease of use in browser implementations: When using camelCase each `candidates` entry can be passed directly to the JavaScript WebRTC implementation.)*